Difference between a Cash Bond and a Surety Bond

 • Land

-• Home or other property
+• Home or other real property

 • Car or other motor vehicle title